Next Event: Jan 27-29, 2026

 3:45 PM

-The Brave New World of Insect and Nematode Control in Potatoes, Alan Schreiber, Agriculture Development Group, Eltopia, WA
+What’s New in Controlling Insects and Nematodes in Pacific Northwest Potatoes, Alan Schreiber, Agriculture Development Group, Inc., Eltopia, WA

 4:10 PM